Note: This article has been updated ahead of the 2019 general election.

 A no-deal Brexit would cause significant issues with cashflow for some small businesses.

 There are several consequences to leaving the EU without a deal that could cause cashflow problems.
 These include delays to the delivery of goods, paying a 20% VAT on imports from the EU, and reduced confidence from banks and investors.

 Many companies have been stockpiling cash ahead of the UK’s departure from the EU.
 Small businesses have reportedly increased the amount of cash in their current accounts by 78% in the last two years as they prepare for Brexit.

-While there is little time remaining until Boris Johnson’s “do or die” deadline for leaving the EU, saving funds and spending cautiously makes sense until we have more certainty about the UK’s future trade arrangements.
+While there is little time remaining until Mr Johnson’s new deadline for leaving the EU, saving funds and spending cautiously makes sense until we have more certainty about the UK’s future trade arrangements.

 Cashflow issues are notorious small business killers, especially if your business relies on bank guarantees.
 Check the terms of your guarantee and ensure you’re fully aware of its conditions.
 You may have signed the guarantee several years ago.

 Your accountant should have already advised you on how to protect your business from the dangers of a no-deal Brexit.
 And if they haven’t, we will.
 Appleby Mall is offering a free consultation worth £250 to draw up a plan to protect your assets.